-- (1) A minimum of 20 percent of the pervious area on single family and duplex dwellings must be in Florida Friendly landscape. - (2) A minimum of 40 percent of the pervious area of multifamily dwellings must be Florida Friendly landscape. - (3) A minimum of 50 percent of the pervious area of all other development uses must be in Florida Friendly landscape.
+- (1) A minimum of 2040 percent of the pervious area on single family and duplex dwellings must be in Florida Friendly landscape.
+For purposes of calculating this percentage, the area of Florida Friendly landscaping shall include the estimated tree canopy of any trees at time of planting. - (2) A minimum of 40 percent of the pervious area of multifamily dwellings must be Florida Friendly landscape.
+For purposes of calculating this percentage, the area of Florida Friendly landscaping shall include the estimated tree canopy of any trees at time of planting. - (3) A minimum of 50 percent of the pervious area of all other development uses must be in Florida Friendly landscape.
+For purposes of calculating this percentage, the area of Florida Friendly landscaping shall include the estimated tree canopy of any trees at time of planting.

-90-90255.2 Use of site specific plant material.
+90-90255255.2 Use of site specific plant material.